velartrill/velartrill.github.io/orig/interview.md

 Cassil shrugs.
 "Whatever.
 Not like listening to you would hurt as much as getting flogged again."
 She hesitates.
 "Probably," she adds, eyeing Seruan carefully.

 "Your cooperation is appreciated."
 Seruan's gaze turns back to the laptop, the blue light of its screen reflecting in her emerald eyes.
-"You are Cassil Mirsali Roshi Tegvari," she begins, "ward two-six-ten-two-fifteen of _Rantal_ Tegvar, age seventeen years.
+"You are Cassil Mirsali Roshi Tegvari," she begins, "ward two-six-ten-two-fifteen of _Rantal_ Tegvar, age seventeen Vaniari solar years.
 You are currently assigned to your commune's unskilled labor pool.
 You have been subjected to Homeguard discipline seven times in the past year for various infractions, ranging from insubordination and disrespectful conduct to misuse of telecommunications infrastructure, truancy, and evasion of duty.
 Do you contest any of these facts?"

 For a moment, the only sound is the hum of the ventilation ducts. "…no," Cassil finally says, gritting her teeth.